Online Causal Inference for Advertising in Real-Time Bidding Auctions: Introduction

 \end{section}

 \begin{section}{Concluding remarks}

-An online experimental design for causal inference for RTB advertising is presented.
-The experimental design leverages the theory of optimal bidding under sealed-bid SPAs and FPAs to align the twin goals of obtaining economic payoff maximization and inference on the expected effect of advertising for varying subpopulations.
-The algorithm is framed as a contextual bandit implemented via a modified TS that is adaptively updated via MCMC.
-The SPA environment is historically the most popular auction format for RTB ads and the proposed experimental design perfectly aligns the economic and inference goals of the advertiser in this environment.
-Extensions to the more complex FPA environment, which has become more recently popular, are also presented.
+This paper introduced an online method to perform causal inference on RTB advertising.
+This method leverages the alignment between the optimal bids under sealed-bid SPAs and FPAs with the expected effect of ad exposure to concurrently estimate such effects while accounting for the costs of experimentation.
+The specific mappings between optimal bids and the expected effect of ad exposure are derived by leveraging auction theory and by carefully outlining the conditions under which they hold.

 Some broader implications of the experimental design beyond RTB advertising are worth mentioning.
-First, the ideas presented here can be useful in other situations outside of ad-auctions where there is a cost to obtaining experimental units and where managing these costs is critical for the viability of the experiment.
+First, the ideas presented here can be useful in other situations outside of ad auctions where there is a cost to obtain experimental units and where managing these costs is critical for the viability of the experiment.
+These costs can be driven by the cost of acquiring experimental units (such as sending mailers in offline experiments or other incentives given for experimental participation), as well as the opportunity costs of showing unproven treatments (such as new creatives or new price ranges) to users.

 Another implication is that, in business experiments, incorporating the firm's payoff or profit maximization goal into the allocation and acquisition of experimental units is helpful.
+Examples include pricing experiments and product feature experiments for which there is a clear payoff goal to the firm from such experimentation, which can be incorporated into a MAB problem.
 Given the burgeoning utilization of experimentation by firms, we believe that leveraging this perspective in business experiments more broadly has value.

-Finally, another takeaway from the proposed approach is that it demonstrates the utility of embedding experimental design in the microfoundations of the problem, which enables leveraging economic theory to make progress on running experiments more efficiently.
+Finally, another takeaway from the proposed approach is that it demonstrates the value of embedding experimental design in the microfoundations of the problem, which enables leveraging economic theory to make progress on running experiments more effectively.
 This aspect could be utilized in other settings where large-scale experimentation is feasible and where economic theory puts structure on the behavior of agents and associated outcomes.
+The fusing of experimental design and economic theory in this manner is a direction for our future research.

 \end{section}